When I was eight, my sister went to meet the devil, and she never returned.

 ¨You knew Danielle? ¨

 ̈Indeed, I did, a beautiful child she was.
-But you gotta understand that nothing will bring her back.
+But you got to understand that nothing will bring her back.
 What’s done is done and it cannot be undone.
 With that said, do you wish to continue? ¨

 ̈Yes, please, I must know. ¨

 ̈ ̈So be it.
 We shall perform a song which will call upon our master, the one you call the devil, and he will counsel you.
 Understand that not even he, in all his magnificent power, is capable of changing fate.
-Even we must abide by the law’s set.
+We must even abide by the laws set.
 Your future is unclear, but regardless you are obligated to accept whatever fate is cast upon you.
 Do you accept? ¨

-I waltzed across the grass, feeling a warmth rising up my body from within.
+I waltzed across the grass, feeling a warmth rising through my body, coming from within.
 In my mind I was home, I was a child in my ballet slippers gliding across the floor.
-Dad would accompany me back then, and together we cross back and forth.
+Dad would accompany me back then, and together we crossed back and forth.
 I could feel my father’s arms wrapped around me.

 ̈ ̈Laura, I have been told that you have a question for me. ¨ The voice was oily, sleazy, and although beautiful he wasn’t to be trusted.
 Upon opening my eyes, I found myself locked into the arms of the devil as we continued our dance.